binidowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles: This script displays the current directory contents in a long format.

 5. 4-listmorefiles: This script displays the current directory contents, including hidden files (starting with .) using a long format

+6. 5-listfilesdigitonly: This script displays current directory contents long format with user and group IDs displayed numerically and hidden files (starting with .)